qnngroup/rfsoc_daq/README.md

 ```

 This script generates a list of all test modules (named `[a-zA-Z0-9_]*_test`) in `src/` and passes them to the unit test script.
+For this reason, it is important to name your unit tests following this naming scheme so that they are run in a regression test.